sohmet13/calculator/README.md

 # JS Calculator
 This is JS Calculator.
 Made with the usage of JQuery.

-The project is alailable on CodePen. https://codepen.io/sohmet13/full/JLXGaM/
+The project is available on CodePen. https://codepen.io/sohmet13/full/JLXGaM/